 Is it possible to sign up for two classes during the same session?

 No. For each main session, students must choose one class only as they are taught concurrently.
 However, the workshop lectures (only at GSERM St. Gallen) can be visited simultaneously as they are held at different times of the day.

 Cancellation by the participant

-Costs will be owed in the event of cancellation and / or if the participant interrupts the course or ends it prematurely.
+Fees will not be refunded if the participant interrupts the course or ends it prematurely.

 These costs are as follows:

 |Cancellation up to 60 days before course start||GSERM will retain CHF 100 to cover administrative expenses|